MajorZiploc/django-react/README.md

 ## Things to improve
 ### In scope for an interview style site
-- Change functions to const var lambdas
+- Change out just.bash flow for yarn/pip scripts, the current flow only works for mact
 - Improve logout flow by adding error messages at login and register page
 - Add ui tests (either jest or cypress)
 - Add more api tests in django